Soviet frigate Gordelivy: Construction and career

 Laid down by on 26 July 1977 with the yard number 166 at the Yantar Shipyard in Kaliningrad, Gordelivy was launched on 3 May 1977.
 The ship was the eighth of the class built at the yard.
 The ship was named for a Russian word that can be translated as proud.
 The vessel was commissioned on 20 September and was initially based at Baltiysk.
 However, the Soviet Union was extending its Asian presence, and expanding the Pacific Fleet with large combat vessels of comparable capability to the European fleets.
 Therefore Gordelivy was allocated to the Pacific Fleet and set off from the Baltic Sea for Vladivostok in 1979.

 Once in service, Gordelivy operated in the Indian and Pacific Oceans, operating as far as the Arabian Peninsula.
 On 4 June 1982, the vessel was part of the flotilla that recovered one of the BOR-4 prototype spaceplanes.
 However, the main role that the vessel was to perform was to undertake good will visits to Asian countries that were friendly to the Soviet Union.
-For example, the ship visited Mumbai, India, between 1 to 5 June 1985.
+For example, the ship visited Mumbai, India, between 1 and 5 June 1985.

 With the dissolution of the Soviet Union on 26 December 1991, Gordelivy was transferred to the Russian Navy.
 On 5 July 1994, due to wear and tear, and a lack of funds to pay for the necessary repairs, Gordelivy was decommissioned and sent back to Vladivostok.
 On 6 October, the ship was sold to a South Korean firm and then was towed away on 27 June the following year to be broken up.